 According to 11th century historian Adam of Bremen, "every nine years there is a communal festival of every province in Sweden held in Ubsola; and those already converted to Christianity have to buy themselves off from the ceremonies."

 Adam continues on to describe activities at the temple, including blood sacrifice of the males of every living species.
-Dogs, horses and other animals are slain and their corpses hung from the trees of a grove in the temple.
+Dogs, horses and other animals are slain, their corpses hung from the trees of a grove in the temple.

 Adherents or priests wave sticks dipped in blood, spraying the gathered people.
-Blood is a blessing of life as well as a symbol of death, a duality found in pagan nature worship and contemporary philosophies throughout the world.
+Blood is a blessing of life as well as a symbol of death, a duality found in both pagan nature worship and contemporary philosophies.

 Early Germanic people are animists.
 Spirits reside in all things and dark and light aspects exists for all.
 Fire can be nurturing or destructive.
 Water can give life or take it away.
 Poison can be healing or deadly.